-On twenty-six acres in the beautiful southern Appalachian foothills near Pickens, SC, the Rensing Center is more than just the land, the people, the gardens and the buildings.
-Our non-profit organization models a way of life less addicted to cheap energy, and more blessed by what actually fulfills us.
+On twenty-seven acres in the beautiful southern Appalachian foothills near Pickens, SC, the Rensing Center is more than just the land, the people, the gardens and the buildings.
+Here we model a way of life less addicted to cheap energy, and more blessed by what actually fulfills us.

-We are a residency program, providing living and work space to self-motivated applicants looking for an isolated rural, creative landscape, for periods ranging from three weeks to three months.
-Focus may be creative, professional, environmental, or all of these.
+Formerly a residency program, we have provided living and work space to self-directed artists looking for an isolated rural, creative landscape.
+Residents have stayed with us for periods ranging from three weeks to three months.
+Residents have focused on creative, professional, environmental, endeavors, or a combination of all three.
+Other aspects of Rensing are:

 What our past residents are saying: